fbhs-cs/purdys-puzzles/Puzzles/2021-01/README.md

 A number is considered "prime" if it's only factors are 1 and itself.
 The first few prime numbers are 2, 3, 5, and 7.

 We will say that a number is "horseshoe prime" if it has exactly two unique prime factors besides itself.
-The first few horseshoe prime numbers are 6 (2 and 3 are factors), 10 (2 and 5 are factors), and 15 (3 and 5 are factors).
+The first few horseshoe prime numbers are 6 (2 and 3 are factors), 10 (2 and 5 are factors), 14 (2 and 7 are factors), and 15 (3 and 5 are factors).
 In fact, 2021 is horseshoe prime!

 Note: 4 is *not* horseshoe prime because it's only prime factor is 2.